-Swedfund fights poverty by investing in sustainable businesses
+Swedfund fights poverty through sustainable investments

-Swedfund International AB (Swedfund) is Sweden's development finance institution for sustainable investments in developing countries and plays an important role in the implementation of Agenda 2030.
-Our mission is to finance and develop sustainable businesses - a developed private sector with decent jobs contributes to stable communities and reduced poverty.
+Swedfund International AB is Sweden's development finance institution for sustainable investments in developing countries and plays an important role in the implementation of Agenda 2030.
+Our mission is to fight poverty through sustainable investments.
+A developed private sector with decent jobs contributes to stable communities and reduced poverty.
 Swedfund is a state-owned company and is managed by the Swedish Ministry of Enterprise and Innovation.
 Its operations are financed by capital injections, for which the Swedish Ministry for Foreign Affairs is responsible, and through reflows from the portfolio.

-We have defined three sectors within which we focus our investments, and which are particularly important for achieving the goal of reducing poverty: Energy & Climate, Financial Inclusion, in order to increase the proportion of SMEs and promote entrepreneurship, as well as Health.
-Climate, women's empowerment and digitalisation are three thematic areas that permeate what we do, regardless of the choice of instrument, geography or sector.
-We invest in equity, provide loans and utilise funds as instruments to reach out to more small and medium-sized enterprises.
-Our business model is based on three pillars: impact on society, sustainability and financial viability.
+We have defined three sectors within which we focus our investments, and which are particularly important for achieving the goal of reducing poverty: Energy & Climate, Financial Inclusion, in order to increase the proportion of SMEs and promote entrepreneurship, as well as Healthcare.
+Climate, gender equality and women's empowerment, and digitalisation are three thematic areas that permeate what we do, regardless of the choice of instrument, geography, or sector.
+We invest in equity, provide loans, and utilise funds as instruments to reach out to more small and medium-sized enterprises.
+Our business model is based on three pillars: impact on society, sustainability, and financial viability.
 By setting requirements for development results and working closely with our portfolio companies, we monitor and ensure that they develop in the right direction.
-We have chosen to have a geographical focus on sub-Saharan Africa and least developed and low-income countries in Asia.
+We have a geographical focus on Sub-Saharan Africa and least developed and low-income countries in Asia.